gknowles/dimcli/docs/src/guide.md

 - Positional arguments are mapped by the order they are added, except that required ones appear before optional ones.
 - If there are multiple vector positionals with unlimited (nargs = -1) arity all but the first will be treated as if they had nargs = 1.
+Or to put it another way, the first unlimited positional is greedy.
 - If the unlimited one is required it will prevent any optional positionals from getting populated, since it eats up all the arguments before they get a turn.